bxparks/rpn83p/USER_GUIDE.md

 #### Menu Indicator Arrows

 There are 3 menu arrows at the top-left corner of the LCD screen.
-The `downarrow` indicates that additional menu strips are available:
+The `downarrow` indicates that additional menu rows are available:

 > ![Menu Arrows 1](docs/rpn83p-screenshot-menu-arrows-1.png)

-When the `DOWN` button is pressed, the menu changes to the next set of 5 menu items in the next menu strip, and the menu arrows show both an `uparrow` and a `downarrow` to indicate that there are more menu items above and below the current menu bar:
+When the `DOWN` button is pressed, the menu changes to the next set of 5 menu items in the next menu row, and the menu arrows show both an `uparrow` and a `downarrow` to indicate that there are more menu items above and below the current menu bar: